Understanding Evolution: your one-stop source for information on evolution

 homology

-similarity inherited from a common ancestor
+traits inherited by two different organisms from a common ancestor

-similarity due to convergent evolution
+convergent evolution